The Abandoned (2006 film): Reception

 Rotten Tomatoes, a review aggregator, reports that the film received positive reviews from 38% of 34 surveyed critics, and the average rating was 4.7/10; the consensus is: "The Abandoned spends so much time setting up the creepy atmosphere, that it forgets to inhabit it with genuine spooks or scares."
+On Metacritic, the film had a weighted average score of 42 out of 100 based on 8 critics, indicating "mixed or average" reviews.
 Dennis Harvey of Variety called The Abandoned a "minimally plotted but beautifully atmospheric nightmare" and predicted that it would be popular among cult film fans who favor "arty, surreal Euro-horror".
 Bloody Disgusting rated the film 4.5/5 stars and wrote that it is "the most genuinely scary and intelligent horror film since Session 9" with a "rare perfect mix of substance and style."
 Joshua Siebalt of Dread Central rated it 4.5/5 stars and called it "creepy, genuinely scary, and above all else, original."
 Scott Tobias of The A.V.
 Club rated the film B and said that it "is a rare horror film that moves from the real world into a kind of psychic space, and slowly suffocates its characters inside their own heads."
-Owen Gleiberman of Entertainment Weekly rated it D- and said it "sinks so deep into deathly atmosphere that there's no life to it."
+Owen Gleiberman of Entertainment Weekly rated it D− and said it "sinks so deep into deathly atmosphere that there's no life to it."
 Jim Ridley of The Village Voice described it as "a punishing dose of zombie Chekhov for lifetime Fangoria subscribers" and "style in search of a movie".
 Erin Meister of the Boston Globe called it "more of an exercise in audience torture than titillation" that makes no sense.